ShawonAshraf/Frutify-iOS/README.md

 ## iOS application for [Fruit Image Classifier](https://github.com/ShawonAshraf/CSE499Project)

 ### Description
-Binary image classification of fruits.
+Binary/ Multiclass image classification of fruits.
 The trained model can determine whether a fruit is fresh / rotten from the given image.
 The app can use the camera to take images or, can load an image from the images stored on the device.

 ### Categories Trained on so far